docum5/Prediction_Classify_Hotel_Booking/README.md

 # Prediction_Classify_Hotel_Booking
-### Prediction models to classify a hotel booking׳s likelihood to be canceled.
+This project applies basic machine learning concepts on data collected to make prediction models to classify a hotel booking׳s likelihood to be canceled.

 ## Goal
 This project aims to develop a model to classify whether hotel booking is to be canceled or not.